-The heathen temples of Colosse were filled with illicit sexual activity of all kind.
+The heathen temples of Colosse were filled with illicit sexual activity of all kinds.
 They committed illicit sex in the name of religion.
-They would worship Ishtar (fertility deity; goddess of love) or Aphrodite.
-That is another name for Easter where they worshipped sex and fertility.
-The bunny is fertile.
-“Eggs” has to do with fertility.
+They would worship Ishtar (fertility deity, goddess of love) or Aphrodite, the same god with another title.

-On another holiday they would worship Demeter (goddess of the harvest and fertility).
-The Phallic cult revolved around worship of sex.
+On another holiday, they would worship Demeter (goddess of the harvest and fertility).
+The Phallic cult revolved around the worship of sex.
 You can see why the whole city was just about 100% in favor of this!
-Before they received Christ, all the Christians did this at each holiday.
-This is the way they worshipped their gods.
-It is not surprising that the Colossian church was pulled in this direction.
+Before they received Christ, all the Christians did this on each holiday.
+This permissiveness is the way they worshipped their gods.
+It is not surprising that some in the Colossian church were pulled in that direction.

-The New Testament uses “fornication” in a number of shades of meaning.
+The New Testament uses “fornication” in several shades of meaning.

-This young man was having sex with his step-mother.
-Corinth was the Paris of antiquity.
-It was notorious for its wickedness.
-Yet here was a case in the church that even offended the loose standards of Corinth — “that one should have his father’s wife.”
-This man was living in sin with his step-mother and the church treated it indifferently!
+This young man was having sex with his stepmother.
+Corinth was the Paris of antiquity, notorious for its wickedness.
+Yet here was a case in the church that even offended the lax standards of Corinth — “that one should have his father’s wife.”
+This man was living in sin with his stepmother, and the church treated him indifferently!
 The situation was too touchy.
 He may have had relatives in the church.
 Or, maybe they had too much money.
-When word got to Paul he exposed the whole thing.
+When word got to Paul, he exposed the whole thing.

-“Now the body is not for sexual immorality but for the Lord, and the Lord for the body” (I Cor.
+“Now the body is not for sexual immorality but for the Lord, and the Lord for the body” (1 Cor.
 6:13).

 Our body belongs to the Lord (Rom.
 12:1), not ourselves.
-God wants us to have a clean, healthy body.
+God wants us to have a clean, godly body.
 The Holy Spirit does not want to live in a dirty house.
-Our Heavenly Guest likes clean accommodations (6:16; 6:18,19).
+Our Heavenly Guest likes clean accommodations (1 Co 6:16; 6:18,19).

 “Flee sexual immorality.
-Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body” (I Cor.
+Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body” (1 Cor.
 6:18).

 Victory over fornication comes by fleeing from it.

-“Fornication” is a plague in High Schools and Universities and other parts of our society.
-Immorality does not begin in High School any more; it begins in Grade School.
+“Fornication” is a plague in High Schools, Universities, and society.
+Immorality does not begin in High School anymore; it starts in Grade School.

-The sin of fornication is so powerful that we cannot conquer it by will power.
-The only way we can gain victory over it is to not put ourselves in situations where we will be tempted by it.
+The sin of fornication is so powerful that we cannot conquer it by willpower.
+The only way we can gain victory over it is not to put ourselves in situations where Satan will tempt us.